PaulOfford/mbserver/README.md

   * e.g. `GE412~`

 ## MB Server Announcement
-The server can send announcement to the @MB call group.
+The server can send an announcement to the @MB call group.
 An announcement contains the ID of the latest post.

 An example is - `@MB 29`